lingui/eslint-plugin/README.md

 ## missing-lingui-transformation

-Check that code doesn't contain strings/templates/jsxText what should be wraped into `<Trans>` or `i18n`
+Check that code doesn't contain strings/templates/jsxText what should be wrapped into `<Trans>` or `i18n`

 ### Options